altfool/wheelchair-control/keyboardctl-ros/readme.md

 ## Steps to install

 Here we provide a way to communicate PC with raspberry pi (RPi) on wheelchair through ROS.
 So most steps will be repeated on both platforms.
-Of course you may only run it in raspberry pi and use computer ssh -X to raspberry to control it.
+Of course you may only run it in raspberry pi and use computer ssh -X to raspberry pi to control it.

 * First install [ROS](http://wiki.ros.org/ROS/Installation) on raspberry pi (RPi) and your computer.